ONSdigital/dp-renderer/README.md

 ### Using the ONS Design System

 `dp-renderer` supports use of the [ONS Design System](https://ons-design-system.netlify.app/) on a **per-page basis**.
-In order to use the ONS Design System, the page mapper function should set the version number to the `FeatureFlags.ONSDesignSystemVersion` variable in the core page model struct, like so:
+In order to use the ONS Design System, the page mapper function in the calling application should set the version number to the `FeatureFlags.ONSDesignSystemVersion` variable in the core page model struct, like so:

 ```go
 func CreateExamplePage(basePage coreModel.Page) model.ExamplePage {